-Motivating a sales team can be the most challenging aspect of being a sales manager, however it is also one of the most important.
+Motivating a sales team can be the most challenging aspects of being a sales manager, however it is also one of the most important.
 Sales reps need to be extremely motivated to deal with the rejections that they come across during the job.
-They need to be persistent and unwavering, and this only comes from a strong motivation to make close deals and to hit the number.
-Below are 9 proven methods that can be used to get the most out of a sales team.
+They need to be persistent and unwavering, and this only comes from a strong motivation to close deals and to hit the number.
+Below are 9 proven methods that can be used to get the most out of your sales team.

 Make Commission a Force